 I still use it all the time when I quickly need to verify something.
-For example, testing how certain functions work, quickly constructing multi-dimensional arrays of needed size and structure.
-Doing some checks like this sometimes interferes with the namespace of the Puto notebook and throws errors, therefore I like using the REPL for these tasks.
+For example, testing how specific functions work and quickly constructing multi-dimensional arrays of needed size and structure.
+Doing some checks like this sometimes interferes with the namespace of the Puto notebook and throws errors.
+Therefore I like using the REPL for these tasks.

 For now, my preferred Julia IDEs/editors are (in no particular order):

 - Julia REPL

 > Am I missing some obvious hack to make the plots show up larger?

 You are probably using an out-dated version for Plots.jl and/or GR.jl.